bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/collapse.md

 `tabindex="0"` and `role="button"` to allow users of assistive technology to reach your trigger element.

-When using accordion mode, make sure you place the trigger elements and `<b-collapse>` components inside an element with `role="tablist"` and set `role="tab"` on each trigger element's container in order to help screen reader users navigate the accordion group.
+When using accordion mode, make sure you place the trigger elements and `<BCollapse>` components inside an element with `role="tablist"` and set `role="tab"` on each trigger element's container in order to help screen reader users navigate the accordion group.
 Unfortunately, BootstrapVueNext cannot apply those roles for you automatically, as it depends on your final document markup.